deepnetts/examples/README.md

  Step-by-step guide for setting up Deep Netts is available at https://www.deepnetts.com/getting-started

- For nore information see https://www.deepnetts.com
+ For more information see https://www.deepnetts.com